Millennial AI

 • AI system inventory covering all models in use, including embedded third-party AI

-• Risk exposure map with criticality ratings across bias, privacy, explainability, and regulatory dimensions
+• Risk exposure map with criticality ratings across bias, privacy, explainability, and regulatory scope

 • Compliance gap analysis mapped to ISO/IEC 42001, NIST AI RMF, and applicable sector frameworks